vhcd/vhcd.github.io/_posts/2021-05-27-why-not-carla.md

 Unreal Engine comes with two programming languages: [C++](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/ProgrammingWithCPP/index.html) and [Blueprints](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Blueprints/index.html).
 It also has [Python](https://docs.unrealengine.com/en-US/ProductionPipelines/ScriptingAndAutomation/Python/index.html) support, but for editor scripting only.
 And it will soon have a whole new language with *Verse*.
 Why add runtime Python to that already complex ecosystem?

-I'm guessing they chose to do so since it's the go-to language for [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) (e.g. [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/).
+I'm guessing they chose to do so since it's the go-to language for [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) (e.g. [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/)).
 That way, from a single Python script, you can setup your simulation environment, connect it to your machine-learning and voila, you're all set.
 I get the appeal.

 But if, like us, your workflow isn't exactly that, it suddenly becomes much more complex.
 CARLA's Python API encapsulates Unreal as a whole, so you can't easily switch between let's say Blueprint and Python.

 Using the Python API, you lose something so important: the Unreal Editor.
 Everything you do is through scripting.
-Which could be ok, but in its implementation, is not.
+Which could be ok, but due to its implementation and our often [exotic scenarios](/scenarios) is not.
 And we'll see that in the next sections

 ## Incomplete interface